 Immerse yourself in traditional Austrian culture at the village Tyrolean evening.
 It takes place on Thursday evenings at 8.30pm, and offers a fun night of yodelling, Tyrolean music and folk dancing.

-Söll is proud of the local ingredients - like honey, cheese, milk and even schnapps - that originate from the numerous local farmers in the area.
-From these ingredients, delicious specialities like the sweet germknödel with poppy seeds and butter are born – definitely a must-have whilst here.
+Söll is proud of the local ingredients – like honey, cheese, milk and even schnapps – that originate from the numerous local farmers in the area.
+From these ingredients, delicious specialities like the sweet germknödel with poppy seeds and butter are born – definitely a must-have while you're here.
 When it comes to eating out, you’ll find everything from small, casual eateries to fine-dining restaurants dotted around the resort, and even a couple of huts up in the mountains.

 Double choice at Gastof Hochsoll

 At the top of the main gondola is Gastof Hochsoll, a mountain restaurant with incredible views from its large outdoor terrace.
 Half the restaurant is self-service, while the other has table service – but both offer local favourites and homely classics.

 In the centre of town is the popular Auf da Muhle, a large restaurant with excellent steaks and pizza and a lively atmosphere.
 There’s a large bull on the wall outside, if you need help finding it.